denisKaranja/Pointers-In-C/README.md

-# c-pointers
+# Pointers in C programming language :100:
-Implementation of *Pointers* is C using various problems
+Implementation of *Pointers* is C using various problems.
+Pass and return by reference